atharvadudhe/Ecommerce-Follow-Along/README.md

 - We learned to hashe the password.
 - We also learned how to store the user credentials.
 - We also implemented the logic of if the user exists, if user not exists then we have created the user.

+****

+## Milestone 7: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We learned and created Login Endpoint.
+- We have also created password and email validation.